► We test the new Kia Proceed

 ► Now a shooting brake, not a GT

-In Kia parlance, the Proceed is a shooting brake, and the third member of the new Ceed family which will be sold alongside a traditional estate car with more luggage space.
 There’s nothing else like it from a mainstream car maker, though it takes ‘inspiration’ (more Kia parlance) from Mercedes-Benz’s CLA Shooting Brake.
-But with an expected list price starting around £24,000, that’s about £4k cheaper than a basic baby Benz wagon.
+But with a list price starting around £24,000, that’s about £4k cheaper than a basic baby Benz wagon.

 New 2019 Kia Proceed: broad range, lively exhaust

-The Proceed will be available in three trim levels, GT-Line, GT-Line S and GT.
+The Proceed is available in three trim levels, GT-Line, GT-Line S and GT.
 GT-Line cars come with a choice of two engines: 1.4-litre four-cylinder petrol (138bhp) or a 1.6-litre diesel (134bhp), coupled with six-speed manual or a seven-speed dual-clutch automatic.
 The GT-Line S is strictly 1.4 petrol automatic only.

-The flagship powerplant – Kia’s 1.6-litre, four-cylinder petrol engine in its highest state of turbocharged tune – is reserved for the GT version we’re driving in prototype form.
+The flagship powerplant – Kia’s 1.6-litre, four-cylinder petrol engine in its highest state of turbocharged tune – is reserved for the GT version.
 Peak outputs are 201bhp and 195lb ft of torque, spinning the front wheels via a seven-speed dual-clutch transmission.
 It’s supremely effective, its broad spread of torque hustling the Proceed from stop to 62mph go in just 7.2secs, but sonorous it is not.

 A whoosh of forced induction blends into threshing fourpot combustion, all the while accompanied by a blare from the exhaust, partly piped into the cabin via the speakers.